HTMLToolkit/HTMLPlayer/README.md

 - [X] have some preinstalled themes for sure

 ## Done:
+- [X] increase size of album art
+- [X] Themes
+- [X] ~~ maybe research way to have smooth zoom in and out, maybe override browser handler, check if someone did this already ~~ impossible without reimplementing zoom in JS, which I don't want to do
 - [X] use CSS vars <u>everywhere</u>
 - [X] A visualizerLoader.tsx with `import.glob...` for preinstalled visualizers
 - [X] **Theme Support**